Sunderland: Regeneration

-Ship building and coal mining
+Former

+Major

 Once hailed as the "Largest Shipbuilding Town in the World", ships were built on the Wear from at least 1346 onwards and by the mid-18th century Sunderland was one of the chief shipbuilding towns in the country.
 Sunderland Docks was the home of operations for the shipbuilding industry on Wearside.
 The Port of Sunderland was significantly expanded in the 1850s with the construction of Hudson Dock to designs by River Wear Commissioner's Engineer John Murray, with consultancy by Robert Stephenson.
 One famous vessel was the Torrens, the clipper in which Joseph Conrad sailed, and on which he began his first novel.
 She was one of the most famous ships of her time and can claim to be the finest ship ever launched from a Sunderland yard.

 Between 1939 and 1945 the Wear yards launched 245 merchant ships totalling 1.5 million tons, a quarter of the merchant tonnage produced in the UK at this period.
 Competition from overseas caused a downturn in demand for Sunderland built ships toward the end of the 20th century.
 The last shipyard in Sunderland closed on 7 December 1988.

 Sunderland, part of the Durham coalfield, has a coal-mining heritage that dates back centuries.
 At its peak in 1923, 170,000 miners were employed in County Durham alone, as labourers from all over Britain, including many from Scotland and Ireland, entered the region.
 As demand for coal slipped following World War II, mines began to close across the region, causing mass unemployment.
 The last coal mine closed in 1994.
 The site of the last coal mine, Wearmouth Colliery, is now occupied by the Stadium of Light, and a miner's Davy lamp monument stands outside of the ground to honour the site's mining heritage.
 Documentation relating to the region's coalmining heritage are stored at the North East England Mining Archive and Resource Centre (NEEMARC).